Instructions to Attend Public Mass

 Before Attending Mass

-- All attendees are required to maintain the social distancing standard of six (6) feet at all times, except for the brief moment of receiving Holy Communion.
+- Attendees are required to wear a mask at all times, except for the brief moment of receiving Holy Communion.

 - All attendees are asked to check their temperature, use the bathroom, and drink water at home before coming to church.